These are two reasons why I’ve made inside bars my bread and butter.

 Pivot High Inside Bar trading rules

-- The latest bar needs a higher high and higher low than the previous bar
+- The latest bar needs a lower high and higher low than the previous bar

 - The previous bar must have a higher high than the bar before it